by Texas Homesteader ~

-And by keeping the confined I don’t worry that it will take over the rest of the landscape.
+And by keeping the mint confined I don’t worry that it will take over the rest of the landscape.
 Plus the pollinators love the blooms.

 I use mulch.
 A LOT!
-It helps keep the soil cool and conserve moisture too.
+It helps keep the soil cool and conserves moisture too.
 This means healthier plants even with less watering.

 I use grass clippings and dried leaves in the veggie garden mostly.
 But I’ll use Spent Hay too.

 Whatever suites your situation – just get that bare ground covered!
 Preferably with a natural product that will biodegrade back into the soil over time.